Skip to main content

 Step 4: Move slowly.

-If you need to move the location of the cage, start by moving it just a little at a time instead of into a different room all at once.
+If you need to adjust the location of the cage, start by moving it just a little at a time instead of into a different room all at once.
 Approach your bird mindfully and introduce new things gradually.

 Step 5: Allow your bird to recover.